srinivma1/sidekick-demo-todo-app-java/README.md

  Install the Sidekick plugin in Intellij IDE from marketplce.

- For more refer to the below URL:
+ For more please refer to the below URL:

  ```
  https://docs.runsidekick.com/